furkhansuhail/DataScience_Algorithms_and_Projects/README.md

 # Steps to Run the Codes
-# End to end Text-Summarizer-Project
+# End to end DataScience Algorithm

 ## Workflows